Where would you be without your mobile phone? If the answer is “completely lost”, you’re not alone.

-Mobile commerce, mCommerce or m-commerce for short, is the buying and selling of products and services via a mobile device.
-While e-commerce refers to any financial transaction conducted on the internet, m-commerce is specific to mobile devices, which includes mobile shopping, banking, and payments.
+mCommerce (or m-commerce) is short for mobile commerce, which is the buying and selling of products and services via a mobile device.
+While eCommerce refers to any financial transaction conducted on the internet, mCommerce is specific to mobile devices — think mobile shopping, banking, and payments.

 Mobile payment apps, also known as digital wallets, are apps that are linked to bank accounts to quickly and securely make purchases using a mobile device.
-Some mobile payment apps include Apple Pay, Google Pay, and Visa Checkout.
+Examples include Apple Pay, Google Pay, and Visa Checkout.

 Mobile point of sale (POS)

-Mobile point of sale systems enable stores to accept payments and process transactions of customers who pay using their mobile devices.
-This often includes contactless payments for Apple Pay and Google Pay, with the associated systems consist of not only the hardware, but also the software and payment processor.
+Mobile point of sale systems enable stores to accept payments and process transactions from customers who pay using their mobile devices.
+This often includes contactless payments for Apple Pay and Google Pay, while the associated systems consist of not only the hardware, but also the software and payment processor.

 Person-to-person mobile payments

 Person-to-person or peer-to-peer (p2p) payment apps enable people to exchange money.
-Whether you’re splitting a dinner bill, making a donation, or paying rent, p2p mobile payment apps are connected to individual bank accounts to exchange funds.
+Whether you’re splitting a dinner bill, making a donation, or paying rent, p2p mobile payment apps are connected to individual bank accounts to help users easily transfer funds.
 The most popular apps include Venmo, PayPal, and CashApp.

 Fintech: mobile banking and investments

-In the advent of digital wallets like Apple Pay, making a purchase on your phone is a frictionless experience.
-Users only need to upload their credit card information once and can make purchases with a tap of a button.
+For example, with digital wallets like Apple Pay, making a purchase on your phone is a frictionless experience.
+You only need to upload your credit card information once, and you can make purchases with a tap of a button.

-Additionally, digital wallets require an extra layer of security and authentication methods in order to keep your financial information secure, such as Face ID or Touch ID, whereas desktops don’t.
+Crucially, it’s safe and secure: digital wallets require additional authentication methods to protect your data, such as Face ID or Touch ID, whereas desktops don’t.

 Ikea, for example, has an augmented reality app to help shoppers measure and visualize how a furniture piece would fit their homes.